Upcoming Events

 Other Dimensions in Sound is our Friday music series curated and hosted by Boohaabian multi reed player extraordinare David Boyce.
 Each week David will be inviting different musical guests to join him in our galeria for a night of sonic sustenance.

-Tonight’s potent musical medicina is being provided by Pete Schmitt(guitar)
+Tonight’s potent musical medicina is being provided by Low Grade Infection(Ron Kukan-Guitar, Duane Andrews-Guitar, Matt Simon-Bass, and Carl Goldberg-Drums)

 Letter Writing and Correspondence hosted by the San Francisco Solidarity Collective